Selecting the number of components in PCA via random signflips: Proof of

-Now, it is not hard to see that $\Im(m)>0$.
-Suppose the solution to \cref{eq:final:fixpoint} is unique (we will show it in the next step), $\E m_n(z)$ converges to a limit which is the unique solution to \cref{eq:final:fixpoint}.
+We will show in the next step that the solution to \cref{eq:final:fixpoint} is unique.
+Thus, $\E m_n(z)$ converges to a limit which is the unique solution to \cref{eq:final:fixpoint}.
 Combining Step 1, we have $m_n(z)\to_{a.s.} m(z)$ for any fixed $z\in\mathbb C^+$.
-Finally, applying a standard argument based on Vitali's convergence theorem (e.g., see the proof of Theorem 2.9 of \cite{bai2009spectral}) yields $m_n(z)\to_{a.s.} m(z)$ for all $z\in\mathbb C^+$, which is the unique solution to \cref{eq:final:fixpoint}.
+Finally, applying a standard argument based on Vitali's convergence theorem (e.g., see the proof of Theorem 2.9 of \cite{bai2009spectral}) yields $m_n(z)\to_{a.s.} m(z)$ for all $z\in\mathbb C^+$, where for all $z\in\mathbb C^+$, $m(z)$ is the unique solution to \cref{eq:final:fixpoint}.